Home » Expert Product & Service Reviews » Helpful Product Guides » Best Telecaster Guitar Kit (Complete Guide with Reviews)

 Who Wins the Best Tele Kit Shootout?

-In our opinion, the best overall brand is FretWire (thefretwire.com) with their two top options – the Ash TL and TL Thinline Style guitar kits.
-Both kits have a lot to offer, but the Ash TL is the best Telecaster DIY guitar kit at the moment.
+In our opinion, the best overall brand is the Solo Guitars (solomusicgear.com) with their two top options – the TCK-1 DIY and TCK-100 Thinline Style guitar kits.
+Both kits have a lot to offer, but the beginner-friendly TCK-1 is the best Telecaster DIY guitar kit at the moment.

-Each item features high-quality tonewoods (ash and mahogany) and has appealing maple components.
+Each item features high-quality tonewoods (basswood and rosewood) and has appealing maple components.
 Also, the assembly process is relatively straightforward in both cases.

-Overall, the Ash TL guitar kit is the winner because of its traditional style and slightly lower price.
-It’s sibling, the TL Thinline Style, offers the same durability and customization features, but it is a bit pricier and may be out of range for some players.
+Overall, the Solo TCK-1 guitar kit is the winner because of its traditional style and slightly lower price.
+It’s sibling, the TCK-100 Thinline Style, offers the same durability and ease of assembly.
+It’s marginally pricier but offers the same familiar style and functionality players prefer.

-All in all, we pick the Ash TL as the superior Telecaster guitar kit.
+All in all, we pick the TCK-1 from Solo Guitars as the superior Telecaster guitar kit.

 • Ease Of Use